 Use these items to divert floodwaters away from your home when the rain gets really heavy.
 Sandbags can also be used to prevent erosion if you have a hilly yard.
 Sandbag Store is available at home centers and hardware stores.

 Free sandbags might be available in your area.
 If you live in the following cities, click the links to find out if sandbags are available:

 - Sandbags.com: Free shipping of Sandbags

 - Los Angeles County: Find a fire station near you providing sandbags

 Is your insurance plan up to snuff when it comes to flooding?
 Standard homeowner insurance policies don’t typically cover flooding.
 If you live in an area that could be affected by heavy El Nino rains, upgrade your insurance policy.

-Also check out the National Flood Insurance Program for property owners.
+Also check out the Flood Insurance Program and rates for property owners.
 Make sure you do it well in advance, as it takes 30 days for flood policies to go into effect.

 - Make a disaster kit

 Be prepared for anything nature throws your way by making a disaster kit for your home.
 Include items like flashlights and batteries, blankets, a first aid kit, lanterns, water, and food, could all come in more than handy if disaster strikes.

 To learn more about how to stock your disaster kit, read 8 safety must-haves for every home.